 - What would optimize conversions on your website?

 - Are the backlinks to your site high quality?

 - How are your on-page SEO, off-page SEO, and keyword strategy supporting your website and online marketing efforts?

 Your Competition: In order to fully optimize your website, it’s important to consider what your competitors are doing.
 When I conduct a website audit, I research your competitors’ tactics and provide you with website analysis to help you gain a competitive advantage in the industry.

-Website audit options:
+SEO audit options: